ArtifactDB/takane/README.md

 If `~hdf5_sparse_matrix.format` is equal to `"tenx_matrix"`, `indices` should contain row indices and `indptr` should contain the column index pointers.
 The group should also contain a `shape` dataset, an 1-dimensional integer dataset of length 2 storing the number of rows and columns - this should be equal to `array.dimensions`.
+  - **For `~hdf5_sparse_matrix.version >= 3`:** the `shape` datatype should be a subset of a 64-bit signed integer.

+**For `~hdf5_sparse_matrix.version >= 3`:**
+the HDF5 datatype of `indices` and `indptr` should be a subset of a 64-bit unsigned integer.

 The type of the matrix is specified by `~array.type` and should be integer, boolean or numeric.
 This determines the appropriate HDF5 datatype for `data`.
 The exact type is generally left to the discretion of the data generator, with some restrictions:

-- Numeric arrays can be represented by any integer or floating-point HDF5 datatype.
+- A number matrix should be represented by any integer or floating-point `data`.
+  - **For `~hdf5_sparse_matrix.version >= 3`:** the HDF5 datatype should be a subset of a 64-bit float.
+    See the [HDF5 policy draft (0.1.0)](https://github.com/ArtifactDB/Bioc-HDF5-policy/tree/0.1.0) for more details.
-- Integer `data` can be represented by any integer HDF5 datatype.
+- An integer matrix should be represented by an integer `data`.
-  However, it is advisable to use a data type that is representable by a 32-bit signed integer, for maximum compatibility with downstream clients.
+  - **For `~hdf5_sparse_matrix.version >= 3`:** the datatype should be a subset of a 32-bit signed integer.
-- Boolean `data` are stored as integer HDF5 datasets, where a value of 1 is truthy and a value of zero is falsey.
+- A booleanm matrix can be represented by an integer `data`, where a value of 1 is truthy and a value of zero is falsey.
-  These can be distinguished from integer columns by inspecting the `array.type` property.
+  - **For `~hdf5_sparse_matrix.version >= 3`:** the datatype should be a subset of a 32-bit signed integer.

 The treatment of missing values is version-dependent:

-- **For `~hdf5_dense_array.version >= 2`:**
+- **For `~hdf5_sparse_matrix.version >= 3`:**
-  the dataset may have a `missing-value-placeholder` attribute, containing a scalar value to use as a missing value placeholder.
+  the `data` dataset may have a `missing-value-placeholder` attribute, containing a scalar value to use as a missing value placeholder.
   Any value equal to this placeholder should be treated as missing.
   The HDF5 datatype of the attribute should be exactly equal to that of the dataset.
+  For number matrices, the scalar value may be NaN, in which case all NaNs in the dataset are treated as missing regardless of the payload.
   If no attribute exists, it can be assumed that no values are missing.
+  See the [HDF5 policy draft (0.1.0)](https://github.com/ArtifactDB/Bioc-HDF5-policy/tree/0.1.0) for more details.
+- **For `~hdf5_dense_matrix.version = 2`:**
+  the `data` dataset may have a `missing-value-placeholder` attribute, containing a scalar value to use as a missing value placeholder.
+  Any value equal to this placeholder should be treated as missing.
+  The HDF5 datatype of the attribute should be exactly equal to that of the dataset.
+  For numbers, the scalar value may be NaN with a non-default payload, which should be considered via byte-wise comparisons, e.g., with `memcmp`.
+  If no attribute exists, it can be assumed that no values are missing.
-- **For `~hdf5_dense_array.version = 1`:**
+- **For `~hdf5_sparse_matrix.version = 1`:**
-  no placeholder is present for non-string types.
-  Missing integers and booleans are represented by -2147483648 instead.
+  Missing integers and booleans are represented by -2147483648.
   Missing numbers are represented by a quiet NaN with a payload of 1954.

 Dimnames may also be saved inside the same HDF5 file, as string datasets in another group.